-The LI event messages sent to the DF2/DF3 is triggered by different PTC session related and non-call related events/reports.
-Details for each message are described in the following clauses.
+The LI IRI event information is sent to the DF2/DF3 is triggered by different PTC session related and non-call related events/reports.
+Details for each event are described in the following clauses.

-Within Table 21.3.1: Information Elements for PTC Event Records, a provisioned target identity can be a SIP URI, TEL URI, MCPTT ID or an IMEI.
+Within Table 21.3.4.1: IRI Information Elements for PTC Event Records, a provisioned target identity can be a SIP URI, TEL URI, MCPTT ID or an IMEI.